Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 ### Software Requirement and Installation

 Python 3.6, pytorch-1.5.1 (please refer to [INSTALL](requirements.txt) to set up libraries.)
+Linux system (Preferred).
+If using Windows, please update the Linux-format paths in scripts, e.g., '/'->'\' or '\\'

 ### Download Sample Data and Model
-1. From below Google Drive link
+1. From the below Google Drive link
     ```
     https://drive.google.com/drive/folders/1TGW6BHi5EZsSCtTsJuwYIQVaIWjl8CLY?usp=sharing
     ```